-PST 189 NCDOJ Prof Cert Program
+PST 189 NCDOJ Prof Cert Program 9 0 0 9

+Prerequisites s: None

+Corequisites : None

+Prefix No. Course Title H lours Per Wee ek

+CL LB CLINIC CR

 This course is a mechanism for awarding prior learning credit for industry-recognized training and/or credentials.
 The prior learning source is the Professional Certificate program regulated by NCDOJ.
 A certificate of completion and associated transcript for the program must be provided and retained on file.

-PSY 150 General Psychology
+PSY 150 General Psychology 3 0 0 3

+Prerequisites: None

+Corequisites: None

 This course provides an overview of the scientific study of human behavior.
 Topics include history, methodology, biopsychology, sensation, perception, learning, motivation, cognition, abnormal behavior, personality theory, social psychology, and other relevant topics.
 Upon completion, students should be able to demonstrate a basic knowledge of the science of psychology.

-PSY 237 Social Psychology
+PSY 237 Social Psychology 3 0 0 3

-PSY 150 or SOC 210
+Prerequisites: PSY 150 or SOC 210 Corequisites: None